 How Does Visualizing Data Improve Decision Making?

-Data visualization can improve a company’s decision making by helping it discover potential patterns in the data and make more data-driven decisions.
+Data visualization, similar to data science, can improve a company’s decision making by helping it discover potential patterns in the data and make more data-driven decisions.

 Who is a Data Visualization User?